 The project’s activities – always working closely with its partners – consist of the identification of areas, land preparation, organization of planting and maintenance activities open to citizens, regular monitoring of results, networking, training and awareness raising, native plant production, and educational activities.

-The project is eight years old and is implemented in the territory of the municipalities of the Porto Metropolitan Area: Arouca, Espinho, Gondomar, Maia, Matosinhos, Oliveira de Azeméis, Paredes, Porto, Póvoa de Varzim, S. João da Madeira, Santa Maria da Feira, Santo Tirso, Trofa, Vale de Cambra, Valongo, Vila do Conde, Vila Nova de Gaia.
+The project was set in motion in 2011 and is implemented in the territory of the municipalities of the Porto Metropolitan Area: Arouca, Espinho, Gondomar, Maia, Matosinhos, Oliveira de Azeméis, Paredes, Porto, Póvoa de Varzim, S. João da Madeira, Santa Maria da Feira, Santo Tirso, Trofa, Vale de Cambra, Valongo, Vila do Conde, Vila Nova de Gaia.

 To date, 174 hectares have been planted with 106,019 native trees.
 49 areas in the Porto Metropolitan Area, intended for tourism and leisure, were valorised.
 Thousands of citizens participate (16,776 volunteer participations with 54,340 volunteer hours).
 The planted trees (when mature) will remove 9,877 tons of Carbon per year, as well as 55 tons of air pollutants (CO, O3, NO2, SO2, PM2.5), while helping to prevent rainwater drainage, optimizing rainwater management in urban areas and soil water in rural contexts